Des Moines Farmers Markets

 Bondurant

 Eat fresh and buy local at the Bondurant Farmers Market with produce, baked goods, crafts, and more.
-Visit the market 6 to 8 p.m. on Wednesdays, May 3 through October 25 at the city park.
-Market hours will shift to 5:30 p.m. to dark in the late season to accommodate earlier sunsets.
+Visit the market 6 to 8 p.m. on Wednesdays, May 3 through September 11 on Main Street SE, from 1st Street SE to Railroad Street SE.

 Downtown Des Moines

-Shop local and eat global at the Global Greens Farmers’ Market.
+Shop local and eat global at the Global Greens International Market.
 The market supports former refugees building small businesses and finding a path to sustainability through farming.
-Check them out Saturdays 9 a.m. – 12:30 p.m., May 14 through October 29, located at Lutheran Services of Iowa’s Des Moines campus.
+Check them out Saturdays 9 a.m. – 12:30 p.m., May 18 through October 26, located at Lutheran Services of Iowa’s Des Moines campus.

 Grimes